roycampbell732/personal-website/pages/utilities/index.rst

 * a word cloud generator (generates word clouds from PDFs)
 * a photograph watermarker
 * a small api for testing ideas
+* synclist - find a list of files and move them to another place for proper indexing and processing
 * others that I think of and write

+My Github is `here <https://github.com/weeroy`